saidvandeklundert/saidvandeklundert.github.io/_posts/2019-11-17-saltstack-pillar-data-and-map-files.md

 }
 </pre>

-In this file, there are some devices and their management IP as well as some datacenters and their respective AS number.
+In this file, there are some devices and their IP as well as several datacenters and their AS number.
 The file was added to the pillar using the following YAML:

 <pre style="font-size:12px">
 base: